sgutierr/CICS-Camel-Component/README.md

-# CICS-Camel-Component -> It's mandatory to do a real test in a CTG server environment!!!!!
-Still I haven't done it
+# CICS-Camel-Component FUSE 6.1 -> It's mandatory to do a real test in a CTG server environment!!!!!
 =======================

 This is a small probe of concept about Camel CICS component to connect with mainframe through CICS Gateway Transaction client.